NomicFoundation/hardhat/packages/hardhat-viem/README.md

 import "@nomicfoundation/hardhat-viem";
 ```

-**Note:** you might want to pin viem-related dependencies because viem does not strictly follow semantic versioning for type changes.
+**Note:** you might want to pin Viem-related dependencies because Viem does not strictly follow semantic versioning for type changes.
 You can read more [here](https://hardhat.org/hardhat-runner/docs/advanced/using-viem#managing-types-and-version-stability).

 ## Required plugins